elasticRTC/elasticrtc-tools/README.md

 ## AWS API Key & Secret

 As you might already know, AWS provides a very well [documented](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/Welcome.html) API used by ElasticRTC to build cluster resources.
 This API is protected by credentials consisting of two basic elements: **AWS Access Key ID **and **AWS Access Secret Key**.
 You can find out how to generate a credential pair in the official [documentation site](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).

 There are several mechanism that can be used to configure AWS API credentials before deploying a cluster:

-* Use [AWS CLI ](https://aws.amazon.com/cli/)interface: Download AWS command line interface and run following command
+* **Use [AWS CLI ](https://aws.amazon.com/cli/)**: You'll need to [Install the AWS CLI tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and then run following command

 ```
 aws configure
 ```